The 14 best stops on Iceland’s Golden Circle

 Þingvellir National Park

-3) Laugarvatn
+Stop 3) Laugarvatn

 As you drive East along Road 36, you’ll pass the small village of Laugarvatn, a small town and a great spot for a little break.
-You can visit the Gallery Laugarvatn, which features a wide display of Icelandic handicraft items, or schedule some time in the Laugarvatn Fontana Geothermal Baths.
+You can visit the Gallery Laugarvatn, which features a wide display of Icelandic handicraft items or schedule some time in the Laugarvatn Fontana Geothermal Baths.
 Featuring a natural pool, steam rooms and fresh-water lake, Laugarvatn Fontana spa uses the natural waters from the area’s local hot springs.
 You can also try geothermal rye bread (rúgbrauð) here.
 Attend a dough preparation demonstration, learn about the history of geothermal bread, which is left up to 24 hours in the earth to bake, and try some too.

 Book a Hot Spring Rye Bread Experience here!

-4) Geysir Hot Spring Area
+Stop 4) Geysir Hot Spring Area

 The Geysir Hot Spring Area is a geothermal area set within the Haukadalur Valley.
 This area is famous for its geysers, which are known to shoot vast jets of hot water high into the air.
 Here you’ll also find boiling mud pits, steaming vents and smokey chimneys.
 Geysir (or The Great Geysir) is the main attraction but mostly dormant, only stirring after earthquake activity.
-It is the earliest documented geyser in European literature, and has been active for around 10,000 years.
-Geysir hasn’t erupted since 2016, and before that 2000.
+It is the earliest documented geyser in European literature and has been active for around 10,000 years.
+Geysir hasn’t erupted since 2016 and before that 2000.
 Strokkur is the most active geyser and typically erupts every 6–10 minutes.
 It usually shoots water between 15–20 metres (49–66 ft), but it can sometimes erupt up to 40 metres (130 ft) high.
 The collision of boiling hot water and the cold air in winter often creates a dramatic cloud of thick steam.
 If you’re lucky you might even witness a double eruption.

 A large bloom of water vapour erupts from a geysir and spreads towards onlookers.